previous page back to table of contents next page

 IV.2.d.i.
 Initial photometric zero point determination

 The initial photometric ZPs for NEOWISE Reactivation were derived by first calibrating profile-fit photometry of high SNR sources from a selection of 130 test scans acquired during the first 15 days of the survey using an estimated, constant ZP.
-The average differences between NEOWISE and AllWISE Source Catalog magnitudes for all high SNR sources in each of the test scans were computed, and are plotted versus scan number in Figure 1.
-The rapid decline in the magnitude residuals correlates to the period of rapid cooling of the focal planes at the beginning of the NEOWISE survey, as demonstrated in Figure 2a.
-Toward the end of test scan period, the photometric residuals stabilize to the levels indicated by the horizontal magenta lines in Figure 1.
+The average differences between NEOWISE and AllWISE Source Catalog magnitudes for all high SNR sources in each of the test scans were computed, and are shown versus scan number in Figure 1.
+The rapid decline in the magnitude remainders correlates with the period of rapid cooling of the focal planes at the beginning of the NEOWISE survey, as demonstrated in Figure 2a.
+Toward the end of test scan period, the photometric remainders stabilized to the levels indicated by the horizontal magenta lines in Figure 1.
 The estimated ZPs were adjusted by these levels to define the initial survey photometric ZPs.

 After setting the initial ZPs, small adjustments were made a number of times during NEOWISE operations by adding a correction, dZP, that was keyed to time (or scan number):